DCC-EX/dcc-ex.github.io/docs/big-picture/big-picture.rst

   :alt: Conductor Level
   :scale: 50%

-A common topic that arises in Discord conversations is the question "How does it all fit together?".
+A common topic that arises in Discord conversations is the question "How does it all fit together?"

 We have a great core product (CommandStation-EX) with great features such as built-in automation (EX-RAIL) along with many integration options (JMRI, WiThrottle, Engine Driver), support for various different integrated hardware devices (IO expanders, sensors, audio) and now even an integrated turntable controller (Turntable-EX).
 However, how does one take all these bits and pieces and use them together cohesively to control and/or automate an entire layout?